Rio Nuevo (Jamaica)

 The Rio Nuevo is a river in Jamaica.
 It runs through the parish of Saint Mary, meeting the Caribbean Sea in the Rio Nuevo Bay, on the north Jamaican coast.
-In 1658, it was the site of the Battle of Rio Nuevo between Spanish and English forces, the largest battle to have been fought on Jamaican soil.
+On 25–27 June 1658, it was the site of the Battle of Rio Nuevo between Spanish and English forces, which remains the largest battle to have been fought on Jamaican soil.